thatguywiththatname/selfhosted/source/selfhosted-webserver/README.md

-# selfhosted-dashboard
+# selfhosted-webserver

-This is the web server that will be just be serving the dashboard.
+This is the web server that will be just be serving the main index for now.
 This will be publically accessible

 Designed to run using uWSGI